 Most residents know this type.
-It’s the attending with tons of typos in their reports and with clinicians that are constantly calling this attending to figure out what he reported in his radiology impressions.
-So what is the big advantage to having an attending like this?
-Well, you are going to need to learn how to field the clinician’s questions about his cases in a thoughtful intelligent manner without incriminating it’s author.
+It’s the attending with tons of typos in their reports.
+And, clinicians are constantly calling this attending to figure out what he reported in his radiology impressions.
+So what is the big advantage of having an attending like this?
+Well, you are going to need to learn how to field the clinician’s questions about his cases in a thoughtful intelligent manner without incriminating its author.
 It’s a great way to solidify your radiology impressions and learn to communicate with the clinicians!!!

 There are all sorts of personalities that radiology residents will encounter during their 4 years of training.
 I have probably just scratched the surface.
 Tough personalities can lead to trying times on a daily, weekly, or monthly basis.
 However, the experiences that you will have can be invaluable in the development of the radiology resident.
 Use these personalities to enhance your reputation and skills as a radiologist.
 Don’t let these difficult attendings get the best of you!!!